Civil Engineering Major (B.S)

 Advanced Water Treatment Processes

-Solid and Hazardous Waste Design
+Solid Waste Facility and Remediation System Design

 Foundation Design II